Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_LogiCode/big_data.md

 </div>

-This dataset is suitable for performance comparison tasks as it is large in volume and contains diverse types of data (e.g., numerical, categorical, missing values), providing a practical use case for benchmarking data processing libraries.
+This dataset is suitable for performance comparison tasks as it is large in volume and contains diverse types of data like numerical, categorical, and missing values, providing a practical use case for benchmarking data processing libraries.

 ## 3.0 Load and Inspect Data